 This is a real danger.
-The more they grow in their following, the more people hold onto every word they say and take it as gospel and the more the community is willing to protect them, at the expense of women.
-When women speak about what’s been done to them, they’re either liars or exaggerating; they are always the ones at fault.
+As Muslim celebrity account grow, more people hold onto every word they say and take it as gospel and the more the community is willing to protect them, at the expense of women.
+When women speak about what has been done to them, they’re either liars or exaggerating; they are always the ones at fault.

 This religious abuse is not uncommon.